9:00 am ● Check in & coffee

 4:30 pm - 5:30 pm ● Networking Happy hour

 LA Mass Spec Day serves as a significant platform for networking and education for early-career scientists who are on the cusp of establishing their own research labs or venturing into the pharmaceutical and biotechnology industries.
-Our one-day symposium, hosted by LAMMS and USC, provides a unique opportunity for applicants to showcase their mass spectrometry-related research.
+Our one-day symposium, hosted by LAMMS and UCLA, provides a unique opportunity for applicants to showcase their mass spectrometry-related research.

 With an anticipated audience of approximately 75 postdoctoral fellows, alumni, vendors, and participating faculty from universities across the Southern California region, the event promises to facilitate the exchange of ideas and foster collaboration.